ryunp/d2qol/readme.md

 ### Usage
 Run d2qol.exe **as administrator**.
 If you fail to use **Run As Administrator**, the AHK process will not be able to interact with the Diablo II process rendering this program flacid.

+Make sure to set Cube location and Transmute location for your own setup, as Actions rely on these coordinates.

 Action hotkeys will only be active/usable when the Diablo II window is focused.

 On exiting the program, settings are saved to the file d2qol.json.